kulshekhar/ts-jest/e2e/__templates__/README.md

     })
     ```

-2. the test case is already been used with another template (its `package.json` has another value in `e2eTemplate`):
+2. the test case is already been used with another template or you want to force it in the test:

     - update the test `e2e/__tests__/my-case.spec.ts` (or create a new one):